iAmMe27/Tahrovin/README.md

 * **Simply Balanced** - There are a lot of options in this menu to allow you to really tune the balance of the game.
 You can make it easier to turn yourself into a god, if you like the high-power kind of playthrough or a lot harder to make it a cruel and punishing playthrough.
 Whilst the options are standard out of the box, I would recommend you reduce the damage of both archery and melee because of the crazy amount of speed you can have compared to regular Skyrim.
 * **SkyUI VR** - You can customise what shows up on screen, depending on whether or not you like the amount of clutter.
 * **Strike Obstruction Systems** - You can change the visual effects for timed blocks in here because the default spark effect is buggy and doesn't always show.
-* **Frozen Electrocuted Combustion (FEC)** - FEC offers longer death cam shots when using the mods fancier magic effects.
-You can turn these off in here if they aren't your thing.

 ## Playing in Seated Mode